PinataMostGrim/grimagents_cli/readme.md

 When the `--random` argument is used, a random value is chosen between the minimum and maximum values defined for each hyperparameter.
 If only one value is defined, that hyperparameter value will not be randomized.

-When the `--bayesian` argument is used, [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) will be used to search for optimal hyperparameters.
-Two values are required for each hyperparameter involved in the search; a minimum and maximum.
+When the `--bayesian` argument is present, [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) will be used to search for optimal hyperparameters.
+Two values are required for each hyperparameter specified for the search; a minimum and maximum.
 The `--parallel` argument will not work in conjunction with Bayesian optimization as this implementation is a serial process.

 ```json
 {